exilon/QuickLib/README.md

 **Updates:**

+* NEW: RAD Studio 13 Florence supported
-* NEW: RAD Studio 12 supported
+* NEW: RAD Studio 12 Athens supported
 * NEW: RAD Studio 11 supported
 * NEW: Condition checks
 * NEW: Commonly used RegEx validations